thisiskushal31/SocialSplit/README.md

 ## About SocialSplit

-This is a real-time chat application built using React on the frontend and NodeJS/Express/Socket.io on Backend.
+This is a real-time chat application created with NodeJS, Express, and SOCKET.IO on the backend and React on the frontend.

-Users are able to join groups and message other users in real-time.
+Users have the option of joining groups and instant messaging one another.
 ## Features

 - To be Added